Medicare Part D Costs Frequently Asked Questions

 - Are there any cost breaks for married couples?

-No. Medicare requires each spouse to pay separate premiums, deductibles and copays and coinsurance for prescription drug coverage and will reach each level of coverage according to his or her own drug costs over each calendar year.
+No. Medicare requires each spouse to pay separate premiums, deductibles and copays and coinsurance for prescription drug coverage.
+Each spouse will reach each level of coverage according to his or her own drug costs over each calendar year.

 - Is there an extra Medicare Part D premium amount because of my income level?